It’s happening again, as it does every year.

 Renewing my subscription to the priceless (I wish) MLB.TV?
 Check.
-Hyperventilating over Saturday’s Spring Training openers?
+Gearing up for (and way, way over) Saturday’s Spring Training openers?
 Check.
 Refreshing the Dodger website every couple of hours just in case something happens?
 Check.
 Taking a legitimate interest in non-roster invitees and agonizing over who will fill out Slots #24 and #25 on the Active Roster?
 Check.
 Geeking out over the way LA’s new owners (Guggenheim Partners) signaled their commitment to Dodger fans by welcoming Sandy Koufax back into the fold?
 Double-check.

 This year, as I reflected on the annual resurrection of The Only Sport I Cannot Bear To Lose and performed my preparatory rituals, I was struck by how often Spring Training and Lent overlap.
 And how fittingly.

 Both are seasons of whipping oneself into shape; of learning and of polishing, of drills and disciplines; of waiting in joyful hope.
 (Well, mostly hopeful.
 Sorry, Kansas City and Pittsburgh.
 But there’s redemption in long-suffering, as well, remember?)

 The eager anticipation and the “clean slate” are key elements in both spiritual and baseball Springtimes — “No World Series ring since 1988?
 No problem, LA.
 This is our year!” — and there are few things more invigorating than being able to say “Remember last year, with all its early promise and its decidedly mixed bag of successes and failures?
 It’s in the past.
 Thank God for do-overs!”